 - R v KP (2013) – Defendant with psychotic illness imprisoned her GP during home visit and attacked her with a baseball bat.
 Fitness proceedings.

 - R v Nguyen, Mai & Dao (2013) Crim.
 L.R.
 234 – Whether threat of false imprisonment can establish the defence of duress.
 Application of the Human Trafficking Convention.
-Appeared alone for the appellants against David Perry QC.
+Junior alone for the appellants against David Perry QC.

 - R v Ray (2011) 6 Arch.
 Rev. 4 – Whether a military issue smoke grenade was a prohibited weapon under section 5(1)(b) of the Firearms Act 1968.